 The Americans with Disabilities Act of 1990 and Section 504 of the Rehabilitation Act of 1973 are federal anti-discrimination statutes that provide comprehensive civil rights for persons with disabilities.
 LIT provides reasonable accommodations as defined in the Rehabilitation Act of 1973, Section 504 and the Americans with Disabilities Act of 1990, to students with a diagnosed disability.
 The Special Populations Office is located in the Eagles' Nest Room 129 and helps foster a supportive and inclusive educational environment by maintaining partnerships with faculty and staff, as well as promoting awareness among all members of the Lamar Institute of Technology community.
-If you believe you have a disability requiring an accommodation, please contact the Special Populations Coordinator at (409)-951-5708 or email specialpopulations@lit.edu.
-You may also visit the online resource at Specialpopulations@lit.edu.
-You may also visit the online resource at Specialpopulations.
+If you believe you have a disability requiring an accommodation, please contact the Special Populations Coordinator at (409)-951-5708 or email special Populations@lit.edu.
+You may also visit the online resource at Special Populations - Lamar Institute of Technology (lit.edu).